-Stalking allegations are not only applied by physically following another, but may also be accomplished electronically – e.g., text messaging, emailing, or social media.
+Stalking allegations are not only applied by physically following another, but may also be accomplished electronically – e.g., by text messaging, emailing, or social media.
 Stalking is categorized as a wobbler and a conviction may require, under certain circumstances, sex offender registration for life.

 - Defendant willfully and maliciously harassed, or willfully, maliciously, and repeatedly followed another;